destocot/expense-gumshoe/README.md

 ### V1.5

-- seperate time by day, month, or year
+- separate time by day, month, or year
+- change from MongoDB to sqlite
+- change from mongoose to drizzle
+- change lucia-auth to auth.js

+### V1.6

+- refactor home page